smokewaterdev/FS25_Manvel_4X/README.md

 > **Getting a "requires FS25_0_TRPFConfigurator.zip" (or the older `THPFConfigurator`) error even after downloading it?** This is one of the two dependencies above that *aren't* on the official ModHub, so they're the most likely to trip you up:
 > - ThundR renamed this mod in v1.2.0.5 (August 2026) from `THPFConfigurator` to **`[TR] Precision Farming Configurator`** — the file itself is now `FS25_0_TRPFConfigurator.zip`.
 If you have an older download, or grabbed it from a page that hasn't caught up to the rename, you may end up with the wrong filename (`FS25_0_THPFConfigurator.zip`) — that no longer matches what Manvel expects and the game will report it missing even though "something PF-Configurator-shaped" is sitting right there.
 Delete any old copy and make sure the current one is named **exactly** `FS25_0_TRPFConfigurator.zip`.
-> - Make sure it's a `.zip` sitting directly in `Documents/My Games/FarmingSimulator2025/mods` — not unzipped, and not a folder containing another zip.
-> - Restart the game fully to the desktop after adding or renaming it — an in-game "continue" or reload doesn't pick up mod changes.
-> - Same exact-filename rule applies to `FS25_0_THRowCropSystem.zip` (Row Crop System) — it's from the same author and channels, so it's easy to grab the wrong version or naming there too.

 ## A note on AI